lraciti1/Crazy-Snake-Game/README.md

 # Crazy-Snake-Game
-Created the Snake Game in an Online Python Course using the turtle graphics library in Python.
+Created the Snake Game using the turtle graphics library in Python.

 ## Functionality
 Game Setup: